davidfrank96/local-man-platform-app/docs/navigation.md

 - clear when active

 The panel is hidden by default and uses the same discovery state as the rest of the page.
+Supported radius choices are currently 1 km, 5 km, 10 km, and 30 km.

 ### Mobile vendor section navbar